6bee/Remote.Linq/README.md

 | `Remote.Linq.Text.Json`           | [![NuGet Badge][37]][38] | [![MyGet Pre Release][39]][40] |

 ## Description

 _Remote.Linq_ is a small and easy to use - yet very powerful - library to translate LINQ expression trees to strongly typed, serializable expression trees and vice versa.
 It provides functionality to send arbitrary LINQ queries to a remote service to be applied and executed against any enumerable or queryable data collection.

 Building a LINQ interface for custom services is made a breeze by using _Remote.Linq_.

 ## Features

 * Translate LINQ expressions into serializable expression trees (remote LINQ expression) and vice versa.
 * Build remote single-type query services (paging, sorting, filtering).
 * Build remote complex LINQ query services (arbitrary LINQ query including joins, groupings, aggregations, projections, etc.).

 ## Scope

 In contrast to _[re-linq][re-linq-repo]_, this project enables serialization and deserialization of expression trees and applying LINQ expressions to other LINQ providers e.g. linq-to-object, linq-to-entity, etc.

 Remote.Linq makes it super easy to implement a service allowing LINQ queries defined on a client to be executed on a remote server.

 Write operations (insert/update/delete) have to be implemented by other means if needed. _[InfoCarrier.Core][infocarrier-repo]_ might be interesting for such scenarios.

-## Sample
+## How to Use

 Check-out _Remote.Linq.Samples.sln_ and _samples_ folder for a number of sample use cases.

+### Client Code Sample

-**Client:** Implement a repository class to set-up server connection and expose the queryable data sets (`IQueryable<>`)
+Implement a repository class to set-up server connection and expose the queryable data sets (`IQueryable<>`)

 ```C#
 public class ClientDataRepository
 {